Minewarfare and Clearance Diving

 401. The Association shall comprise the following Structure:

 a.
 Honorary President who shall be a senior officer and preferably Full member of the Association unanimously recommended by the Committee and endorsed at the AGM.

 b.
-Honorary Past President who shall have been an Honorary President of the Association.
+Honorary Past Presidents who shall have been Honorary Presidents of the Association.

 c.
 The Committee which shall consist of: